Throughout the world, different cultures have their own unique remedies for treating ailments and staying healthy.

 In addition to tea, chamomile is also used to flavor some food products and may be found in skin creams, soaps, and cosmetics.

 As you can see, there are many natural remedies and ingredients out there for people not inclined to use more mainstream medication.
+Just as therapy and counselling is to mental health (click here if you or someone you know is struggling with mental issues), natural remedies can be a great way to stay away from prescriptions.

 While there may be side effects associated with some of these natural remedies, many harmful side effects and addictive qualities are also associated with modern medications prescribed by doctors.